skotniczny/salem/README.md

 * Built with plain JavaScript
 * Responsive
 * CSS3 animation
-* Some accessibility and progressive enhancement improvments
+* Some accessibility and progressive enhancement improvements
 * Iconic font
 * Pricing tables with flip animation